Spider-Man: Homecoming: Marketing

 Ahead of the film's release, for the week ending on July 2, the film was the top film for the third consecutive week for new social media conversations, according to comScore, which also noted that Spider-Man: Homecoming had produced a total of 2.67 million conversations to date.
 Other promotions included Audi and Dell (both also had product placement in the film), Pizza Hut, General Mills, Synchrony Bank, MovieTickets.com, Goodwill, Baskin-Robbins, Dunkin' Donuts, Danone Waters, Panasonic Batteries, M&M's, Mondelez, Asus, Bimbo, Jetstar, KEF, Kellogg's, Lieferheld, PepsiCo, Plus, Roady, Snickers, Sony Mobile, Oppo, Optus, and Doritos.
 Watts directed a commercial for Dell's marketing efforts as well, which earned 2.8 million views online.
 Goodwill hosted a build-your-own Spider-Man suit contest, with the winner attending the film's premiere.
-Overall, the campaign generated over $140 million in media value, greater than those for all previous Spider-Man films and Marvel Studios' first 2017 release, Guardians of the Galaxy Vol. 2.
+Overall, the campaign generated over $140 million in media value, greater than those for all previous Spider-Man films and Marvel Studios's first 2017 release, Guardians of the Galaxy Vol. 2.
 This does not include merchandising for the film, which is controlled by Marvel and Disney.
 Marketing of the film in China included partnering with Momo, iQiyi, Tencent QQ, Baidu, Mizone, CapitaLand, Xiaomi, HTC, and corporate parent Sony.
 To help target the teenage audience, Holland "recorded a high school entrance exam greeting" while The Rap of China contestant PG One recorded a theme song.